Speech Therapy vs. Occupational Therapy: Understanding the Key Differences and Choosing the Right Support for Your Child

 What is Speech Therapy?

 Speech therapy focuses on helping individuals improve their ability to communicate and swallow.
-Speech therapists, also known as speech-language pathologists, assess, diagnose, and treat speech and language disorders.
+Speech and language therapists, evaluate, diagnose, and treat speech and language disorders.

 These can range from stuttering, lisps, and voice disorders to more complex issues like aphasia resulting from stroke or brain damage.
 They aim to enhance communication abilities, which can significantly impact a patient’s daily life.